jhauberg/lext/README.md

 Axe of Earth
 ```

----

 **Disclaimer:**

-*Both library and specification has been built and established as an exercise in developing a parser and tokenizer.*
+Both library and specification has been built and established as an exercise in developing a parser and tokenizer.

 ## Usage